 The Best Western Plus the Hammondsport Hotel, which opened in 2016, is an excellent base for your visit to Hammondsport.
 Just across the street from the Curtiss Museum and close to town, it offers large, comfortable, and quiet rooms including a full breakfast.

 Corning New York: Impressive Museums and a Glass Adventure

 Corning, New York is best known for the Corning Museum of Glass, the largest glass museum in the world, and the centerpiece of our visit.
-Corning’s lovely downtown offers fun shopping, dining, and another excellent museum.
+Corning’s lovely downtown, the Gaffer District, offers fun shopping, dining, and another excellent museum.

 Things to Do in Corning, New York